replicadse/complate/docs/README.md

                         - misc

 ```
-This project also uses complate templates that can be found in `./complate/config.yml`.
+This project also uses complate.
+The templates that can be found in `./complate/config.yml`.

 #### Value providers